 - Have serious damage to your home’s exterior repaired?

 - Make sure all of your screens are in good repair.

 - Check your gutters and make sure they are not clogged, cracked, or broken in any way.

-- Reduce clutter in and around your home.
+- Reduce the clutter in and around your home.

 - Pick up debris from your yard and do your best to keep up with your landscaping.

-- Thoroughly clean your home at least once a week and try to pick up drink and food spills as they happen.
+- Thoroughly clean your home at least once a week and try to pick up drinks and food spills as they happen.

 - Store leftover food inside airtight containers.